Nadiia Chervinska

 1. Social media marketing plan

 This focuses on the use of social media channels to connect with your audience.
-It outlines strategies for creating and sharing content on platforms like Facebook, Instagram, Twitter, and LinkedIn, and often includes a detailed calendar for content publication, audience engagement strategies, and metrics to measure the effectiveness of social media campaigns.
+It covers strategies for creating and sharing content on platforms like Facebook, Instagram, Twitter, and LinkedIn, and often includes a detailed calendar for content publication, audience engagement initiatives, and metrics to measure the effectiveness of social media campaigns.

 2. Digital marketing plan

-A digital marketing plan covers all online marketing activities.
-This includes social media, but also SEO, email marketing, content marketing, or PPC advertising.
-The plan outlines how the different digital channels will be used to achieve the company’s marketing goals.
+A digital marketing plan covers all online marketing activities, including social media, SEO, email marketing, content marketing, and PPC advertising.
+This marketing plan outlines how the different digital channels will be used to achieve the company’s goals.

 3. Content marketing plan